Representation Learning by Ranking across multiple tasks

+NDCG is non-differentiable due to the position index \(j\).
+In A-NDCG, \(\pi(x_i, x_j)\) serves as an approximation of the position index \(j\) used in the NDCG calculation.

-Where $\alpha$ is the hyperparameter, and $N_{i}^{-1}$ is the normalization item, representing maximum value of $\sum\limits_{j,j\neq i}^{n}(sim(y_{i },y_{j})/log_{2}(1+\pi(x_{i},x_{j}))$: when the order of $\{sim(f(x_{i}),f( x_{j})),j=1,2,3\cdots n,j\neq i\}$ and $\{sim(y_{i},y_{j}),j=1,2,3\cdots n,j\neq i\}$ is same.
-NDCG is not differentiable because of position item $j$. $\pi(x_{i},x_{j})$ in A-NDCG is the approximation of position item $j$ in NDCG indicate.
-The advantages of approximate NDCG loss are: 1.
-The sample pair that needs to be selected for each calculation is $o(n^{2})$.
-Compared with some popular loss functions \cite{chen2020simple}, the calculation complexity is lower.
-2. It can naturally process any number of perspectives of the training data, which greatly relaxes the two perspectives of the popular contrastive learning algorithms \cite{chen2020simple,grill2020bootstrap}.
-3. Few constraints, only need to constrain the ordering relationship, no other conditions need to be constrained, which is conducive to learning robust representation.
-4. Compared with the contrastive learning methods \cite{chen2020simple,grill2020bootstrap} and the learning to rank methods based on optimized average recall \cite{varamesh2020self}, the approximate NDCG loss is applicable to any situation where the label similarity set can be obtained.
-For training data with single label, multiple labels, discrete labels, and continuous labels, we can obtain the label similarity set, which also means that the approximate NDCG loss can handle a wide range of learning tasks and has a wide range of applications.
-5. Thanks to the good ability to handle diversified labels, we can use label-level data augmentation methods on training data to enhance the performance of approximate NDCG loss continuously, so that the training data information can be fully utilized.
+The advantages of the approximate NDCG loss are as follows: \begin{enumerate} \item It can naturally incorporate an arbitrary number of perspectives of the training data, thereby relaxing the constraint of using only two perspectives as required by popular contrastive learning algorithms~\cite{chen2020simple,grill2020bootstrap}. \item It imposes minimal constraints, focusing solely on the ordering of samples without requiring additional conditions, which facilitates the learning of robust representations. \item Compared to contrastive learning methods~\cite{chen2020simple,grill2020bootstrap} and learning-to-rank methods based on optimized average precision~\cite{varamesh2020self}, the approximate NDCG loss is applicable in any scenario where a label similarity set can be obtained.
+This versatility makes it suitable for a wide range of learning tasks. \item Due to its capability to handle diverse label types, label-level data augmentation methods can be applied to the training data to continuously enhance the performance of the approximate NDCG loss, thereby fully leveraging the available training data. \end{enumerate}